-Table III Panel A reports the profits of our long/short strategy from January 2001 to September 2015 across various combinations of formation periods, F, and portfolio holding periods, H. The return predictability is robust, as the long/short portfolio returns remain significant across different combination of reasonable formation and holding periods.
-For instance, for formation period F=3 months and holding period H=1 month, our strategy generates a monthly return of 47 bps (5.76% on an annual basis) with a t-statistic of 3.69 and Sharpe ratio of 1.10.
-As can be seen in the table, average returns increase monotonically, consistent with our slow information diffusion interpretation.
+Table 3 Panel A reports the profits of our long/short strategy from January 2001 to September 2015 across various combinations of formation periods, F, and portfolio holding periods, H. The return predictability is robust, as the long/short portfolio returns remain significant across different combination of reasonable formation and holding periods.
+For instance, for formation period F = 3 months and holding period H = 1 month, our strategy generates a monthly return of 47 bps (5.76% on an annual basis) with a t-statistic of 3.69 and Sharpe ratio of 1.10.
+As can be seen in the table, the average returns increase monotonically, consistent with our slow information diffusion interpretation.

 Since the efficacy of our strategy declines as F becomes larger than three, the rest of our analysis focuses on that specification.
 Nevertheless, even for other specifications we have studied, predictability remains economically and statistically significant.
-For example, if F=6 months and H=1 month, the long/short strategy generates a monthly return of 30 bps (or 3.6% annualized), with a t-statistic of 2.62 and a Sharpe ratio of 0.85.
+For example, if F = 6 months and H = 1 month, the long/short strategy generates a monthly return of 30 bps (or 3.6% annualized), with a t-statistic of 2.62 and a Sharpe ratio of 0.85.

-In Table III Panel B, we further examine the robustness of the ability of $ExpRet{c,t}$ to forecast cross-sectional variation in SCDS by controlling for other potential risk factors.
-More specifically, we regress the time series of returns to our long/short portfolio strategy (with F=3, H=1) on various risk factors documented in the literature.
-In the first row of panel B, we do not control for any risk factor and report the raw return of the long/short strategy for sake of comparison.
-In the second row, we control for a SCDS momentum factor based on a three-month formation period and a one-month holding period as studied in Xiao, Yan, and Zhang (2020).
-In the third row, the risk factor is a market factor, namely the equal-weighted return of all SCDS in our sample.
-We include both this market return and the momentum return together in the fourth row.
-Finally, in the fifth and sixth rows, we additionally control for the global momentum and value factors in Asness, Moskowitz and Pedersen (2013) and the US market factor.
-As can be seen, after controlling for all the risk factors, we still obtain a statistically significant risk-adjusted abnormal return as the resulting monthly alpha is 0.24%, with a t-statistic of 2.78.
+In Table 3 Panel B, we further examine the robustness of the ability of ExpRetc,t to forecast cross-sectional variation in SCDS by controlling for other potential risk factors.
+More specifically, we regress the time series of returns to our long/short portfolio strategy (with F = 3, H = 1) on various risk factors documented in the literature.
+In the regression for the first row of Panel B, we do not control for any risk factor and report the raw return of the long/short strategy for sake of comparison.
+In the regression for the second row, we control for a SCDS momentum factor based on a three-month formation period and a one-month holding period as studied in Xiao et al. (2021).
+In the regression for the third row, the risk factor is a market factor, namely the equal-weighted return of all SCDS in our sample.
+We include both this market return and the momentum return together in the regression for the fourth row.
+Finally, in the regressions for the fifth and sixth rows, we additionally control for the global momentum and value factors in Asness et al. (2013), as well as the US market factor.
+As can be seen, after controlling for all the risk factors, we still obtain a statistically significant risk-adjusted abnormal return as the resulting monthly alpha is 0.23% (t-statistic = 2.86).

-Table III Panel B also reports the way our findings vary across different subperiods.
-Specifically, we study the pre-crisis period from January 2001 to November 2007, as well as the crisis and post-crisis periods from December 2007 to December 2010 and January 2011 to September 2015 respectively.
+Panel B of Table 3 also reports the way our findings vary across different subperiods.
+Specifically, we study the pre-crisis period from January 2001 to November 2007, as well as the crisis and post-crisis periods from December 2007 to December 2010 and January 2011 to September 2015, respectively.
 The risk-adjusted abnormal returns are all positive and statistically significant at the 5% level during the pre- and post-crisis periods.
-The average abnormal return becomes statistically insignificant (but still economically sizable) during the crisis period, likely because of the extreme volatility and comovement of SCDS spreads occurring during that relatively short period of time.
+The average abnormal return becomes statistically insignificant (but still economically sizable) during the crisis period, likely due to the extreme volatility and comovement of SCDS spreads occurring during that relatively short period of time.

-IV.A.1.
+4.1.1.
 Heterogeneity across countries